 Firstly, you will need to book your ticket in advance.
-You will not be able to buy a ticket at the museum, and if you arrive without a pre-booked ticket you will be politely turned away.
-This also applies to Friends of Ditchling Museum of Art + Craft.
+There may be a small number of tickets available to buy on the day, however to avoid disappointment, please book in advance.
 You can find more information on booking your ticket in the booking section of these FAQs.

 You will be asked to follow a one-way system in the museum, and observe social distancing measures that are in place.
 Some galleries will have limited numbers so you may need to wait for a short while before you can enter.
 Staff will be on hand to guide you.